• Skip to content

 All ages267,020259,1267,8943.0

 Whilst the GP registration file is a count of real people, it is not necessarily more accurate.
 People who move house do not always inform their GP of their new address, and they do not always register with a new GP practice if they have moved too far to attend their GP practice.
 Once someone registers with a new GP they are automatically removed from the practice list of their old practice (but this will not happen if they move abroad).
-Thus it is possible that people move to Hull and live in Hull some time before registering with a local GP, and people can move away from Hull but not update their GP with their new address or change their GP to a practice local to where they move.
+Thus it is possible that people move to Hull and live in Hull some time before registering with a local GP, and people can move away from Hull but not update their GP with their new address or change their GP to a practice local near to where they move.
 This is particularly the case for young people especially men, who generally use their GP less frequently.

 Thus both the ONS and GP registration file estimates of resident population will not be totally accurate.
-In general, the ONS population estimates are used as the official figures for resident population estimates.
+In general, the ONS population estimates and the Census estimates are used as the official figures for resident population estimates.
 It is possible that they underestimate the population slightly, but it is likely that the GP registration file overestimates the resident population.

 Strategic Need and Service Provision